 - First factor (knowledge): The user enters their password or PIN to start the login process.

-- Second factor (possession or biometrics): The user must then provide a second factor.
-This can be a one-off code sent to their mobile phone, a fingerprint scan or another authentication mechanism.
+- Second factor (possession or biometrics): The user must provide a second factor.
+This can be a one-time code sent to their mobile phone, a fingerprint scan or another authentication mechanism.

 Examples of 2FA: